Sunday, November 06, 2016

 |Yes, there WERE Pokemon!|

-Over the course of the hours that came before midnight—which was to be the witching hour for me this DSSG, it appeared—I did over 25 H-400s.
+Over the course of the hours that came before midnight—which was to be the witching hour for me this DSRSG, it appeared—I did over 25 H-400s.
 Not a one of the fuzzies I went after escaped Ethel, including dim little galaxies down in Aquarius, which was well into the Baton Rouge light-dome.
-There was little doubt, though, that where Ethel really shone was on the big things.
-She had enough light gathering power coupled with enough field to make big ones like the Veil and North America nebulae come alive.
+There was little doubt, though, that where Ethel really shone was on big things.
+She had enough light gathering power coupled with enough field to make the big ones like the Veil and North America nebulae come alive.

 Saturday morning dawned to scattered clouds, but it was apparent we would have yet another good night.
 I considered what to do.
 The last time I’d done visual at Deep South, Dorothy and I had taken down the tent canopy Saturday afternoon, both so we could pack it while it was dry and to speed our get-a-way Sunday morning.
-I thought about doing that this time, but decided against it.
+I thought about doing that this time but decided against it.
 It was going to be damp again and it would be nice to have a canopy on the field to keep the dew off when I took breaks or wanted to look at a print star atlas (my current fave, Sky & Telescope’s Pocket Sky Atlas Jumbo Edition).

 One more prize drawing, and guess what?
 “I never win” Rod was a winner again.
 This time I picked up a Bresser 25mm 70-degree eyepiece.
 It produced beautiful images in the refractor, and was much lighter than the similar focal length, similar apparent field width eyepiece I own, so I was a happy camper.
 I used the Bresser happily for much of my Saturday night observing.